gabors-data-analysis/da-coding-rstats/lecture12_intro_to_regression/README.md

     - `feols` package: estimate two models w and w/o heteroscedastic robust SE and compare the two model
     - Have an idea about `estimatr` package and `lm_robust` command
     - How to get predicted values and errors of predictions
-    - Get the best and worst deals: identify hotels with smallest/largest errors
+    - Get the best and worst deals: identify hotels with the smallest/largest errors
     - Visualize the errors via histogram and scatter plot with annotating the best and worst 5 deals.

 ## Lecture Time